geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And hiss'd aloud, — and lash'd the foaming main,
 And strove to wreathe it in his spiral train.
 But forth, attentive, Marguerita drew
-A small brown ball, and at the hydra threw ;
+A small brown ball, and at the hydra threw;
 Its potent scent the offended monster fled,*
 And on its course the little vessel sped.

 New dangers now impend; thro' mountains vast
 Of gather'd ice, a narrow streight they past.
 Oh ! should the sun's meridian fervour launch
-From yon dread height the threat'ning avalanch ;
+From yon dread height the threat'ning avalanch;
 Or should the waves impel some floating rock,
 They sink or perish in the dreadful shock !
 And lo ! impatient of the expected prey,